 Staying dry is key for a fun and safe camping trip.
-With the right gear, you can enjoy the outdoors without getting wet.
-It’s essential to plan well and use waterproof items to stay dry.
+You can enjoy the outdoors when it rains with sober gear.
+It is important to plan exactly to keep dry using waterproof items.

 Key Takeaways